plisker/Airline/README.md

 If the script fails to check you in to your flight, first make sure that you're using the most up-to-date script by first running `git pull`.
 If you are preparing a script in advance, try deleting the script from the `Ready-to-Run` folder and copying in a new one after git pulling.

 Though unlikely, a bug may exist in some of the libraries used by the script.
-To update chromedriver, run `brew update && brew cask upgrade chromedriver`; upate splinter with `pip install splinter --upgrade`.
+To update chromedriver, run `brew update && brew upgrade --cask chromedriver`; update splinter with `pip install splinter --upgrade`.

 If the script is broken, let me know so that I can update it, or submit a pull request yourself!